2013 Gold Sovereign

-Beyond the walls of The Royal Mint, 2013 witnessed many significant events; the deaths of world leaders Margaret Thatcher, Nelson Mandela and Hugo Chavez, and the resignation of Pope Benedict XVI following poor health and a meteorite landing in Russia.
+Beyond the walls of The Royal Mint, 2013 witnessed many significant events; the deaths of world leaders Margaret Thatcher, Nelson Mandela and Hugo Chavez, the resignation of Pope Benedict XVI following poor health and a meteorite landing in Russia.
 In the UK, the skeleton of King Richard III was discovered beneath a Leicester car park and a Jaguar was partially melted by a London skyscraper, the 'Walkie Talkie'.
+Meanwhile, HM The Queen celebrated the 60th Coronation anniversary.
 The year 2013 was a poignant year in history, now immortalised in coinage.

 The Reverse (back, tails) of the 2013 gold bullion Sovereign coin is that of the classical portrayal of 'St George slaying the Dragon', designed by Benedetto Pistrucci.
 St George, the Patron Saint of England, is on horseback, sword in hand.
 On the floor to the left is a broken spear from a previous offensive.
-Pistrucci's depiction dates back to 1817.
-He designed and engraved the artwork himself and was paid 100 guineas for his services.
-This is equivalent to about £8,000 today - it sounds like The Royal Mint got a bit of a bargain there!
+Pistrucci's depiction dates back to 1817 when the talented engraver was appointed by the Master of the Mint.

 The coin includes the inscription, 'DEI GRA REGINA FID DEF', which translates to 'By the Grace of God, Queen, Defender of the Faith'.
 The inscription refers to HM Queen Elizabeth II's position as Supreme Governor of the Church of England, a role Her Majesty has held since her accession to the throne in 1952.

 The 2013 gold bullion Sovereign coin may be supplied in an acrylic capsule.
 The Proof version of this Sovereign is a 'Strike on the Day' coin in honour of The Queen's 60th Coronation anniversary.

 International Sovereign Production